thingsdb/ThingsDB/README.md

 - [ ] 64Bit Requirements, support 64 bit only?? else change this following
     - [ ] wareq uses uinpntr_t for 64bit thing id's
-    - [ ] if we do require 64bit, then we can take advantage
+- [x] In case of WORD_SIZE 64, we can cache integer values
 - [ ] Special floats
     - [ ] Inf
     - [ ] NaN
     - [ ] (negative) Inf
-- [ ] We can make indexing by scope instead of fixed integer, but allowing only fixed integers makes it a bit faster and easier
+* [ ] We can make `indexing by scope` instead of using a fixed integer, but allowing only fixed integers makes it a bit faster and easier
 - [ ] Overflow handling?
 Right now ThingsDB is naive
 - [x] Refactor
     - [x] database -> collection